What is a hysterectomy?

 - Avoid inserting anything into your vagina, including douches and tampons

-Why choose Dr. Aliabadi for your outpatient hysterectomy?
+Why choose Dr. Aliabadi for your outpatient hysterectomy near you?

-At our women’s health clinic, our focus is to help the patient decide what’s best for their own lifestyles.
-For this, we offer a full range of medical procedures – from routine pap smears to specialized hormonal tests – as well as a listening ear.
+Our women’s health clinic focuses on helping patients decide what’s best for their lifestyles.
+To this end, we offer a full range of medical procedures—from routine Pap smears to specialized hormonal tests—and a listening ear.

-In addition to her own expertise, Dr. Aliabadi also teaches residents at Cedars Sinai Medical Center and medical students at the University of Southern California.
+In addition to her expertise, Dr. Aliabadi teaches residents and medical students at Cedars-Sinai Medical Center and the University of Southern California.

 We invite you to establish care with Dr. Aliabadi.
 Please make an appointment online or call us at (844) 863-6700.